Finding top quarks with shower deconstruction: Shower deconstruction

 In each splitting function, there is a factor $1/\mu_J^2$ where $\mu_J^2$ is the jet virtuality, defined by

 Here $m_J$ is the top quark mass in the case that $J$ represents a top quark and otherwise $m_J = 0$.
 In calculating $(p_A + p_B)^2$, we do not approximate $p_A$ and $p_B$ as being on shell.

 Parton splittings in the shower are ordered from hard to soft.
 Consider the splitting of parton $J$ with momentum $p_J$ and absolute value of transverse momentum $k_J$.
-Following \cite{NSunpublished}, this splitting is assigned a shower time $t$ according to
+A convenient way to do this is to assign to each splitting a shower time $t$,

+We divide the virtuality $\mu_J^2$ by the transverse momentum $k_J$ of the mother parton and, in order to make $\exp(-t)$ dimensionless, by a reference scale $|Q_0|$ on the order of the momentum transfer in the hard scattering that initiates the fat jet.
 The shower splittings are ordered in order of increasing $t$.
-Note that we divide by the transverse momentum of the mother parton.
-In order to make $\exp(-t)$ dimensionless, we also divide by a reference scale $|Q_0|$ on the order of the momentum transfer in the hard scattering that initiates the fat jet.
+This is the choice of ordering given in Eq.~(49) of Ref.~\cite{SSI}.
+It has the property of ordering splittings from hard to soft: $t \to \infty$ for any splitting that becomes infinitely collinear or infinitely soft.\footnote{There are a number of choices of ordering parameter that have this property.
+Our particular choice follows that made in from Ref.~\cite{NSunpublished}.}

 In the case of a parton decay $J \to A + B$ rather than a splitting, we assign to the decay the shower time

 The only difference here is that $p_J^2$ can be less than $m_J^2$, so we use the absolute value of $p_J^2 - m_J^2$.